Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

 \begin{lemma} Let $A \rightarrow B$ be a flat homomorphism of Noetherian rings and $I \subset A$ a nilpotent ideal.
 Suppose given a set $S$ of elements of $B$ such that the reductions of the elements of $S$ form an $A/I$-module basis of $B/IB$.
-Then $S$ is an $A$-module basis of $B$. \end{lemma} \begin{proof} Since $I$ is nilpotent and $S$ generates $B/IB$ it is clear that $S$ spans $B$.
+Then $S$ is an $A$-module basis of $B$. \end{lemma}

+\begin{proof} Since $I$ is nilpotent and $S$ generates $B/IB$ it is clear that $S$ spans $B$ by Theorem 8.4 of \cite{Matsumura89}.
 So we have an exact sequence

 Tensoring with $A/I$ we obtain an exact sequence

 using flatness of $B$ over $A$.
 We deduce that $K/IK=0$ by our assumption, hence $K=0$ because $I$ is nilpotent. \end{proof}